darshkaushik/HiPC-Programming-Contest-2021/README.md

 The first line of input should contain two integers - the first one for the number of edges in the graph and the second one for the value of k for which the number of k-cliques needs to be found.

-Next lines contains two integers each which represents an edge.
+Next lines contain two integers each which represents an edge.

 <hr>